Ms. Meyers is a long-time preschool and kindergarten teacher who writes about issues in early childhood education and

 - While American kindergartners stay indoors if it's sprinkling, German kindergartners go outside to play in all types of weather.
 They get the healthy benefits of fresh air, exercise, and spending time in nature on a daily basis.

-10. Kindergarten-aged children in the United States suffer from “nature deficit disorder,” caused by staying indoors glued to their screens.
-They're more likely to suffer from major health problems in the future such as obesity, depression, anxiety, and narcissism.
+10. Kindergarten-aged children in the United States suffer from nature deficit disorder caused by staying indoors glued to their screens.
+Because of this, they're more likely to suffer from major health problems in the future such as obesity, depression, anxiety, and narcissism.
 Kindergarten-aged kids in Germany play outdoors and build habits that will reduce stress, increase joy, and make them physically and emotionally stronger.